che-incubator/kubernetes-image-puller/README.md

 #### Openshift special consideration - Project Quotas

 OpenShift has a notion of [project quotas](https://docs.openshift.com/container-platform/4.3/applications/quotas/quotas-setting-per-project.html) to limit the aggregate resource consumption per project/namespace.
-The namespace that the image puller is deployed in must have enough memory to run each container for each node in the cluster:
+The namespace that the image puller is deployed in must have enough memory and CPU to run each container for each node in the cluster:

 ```
-(memory limit) * (number of images) * (number of nodes in cluster)
+(memory/CPU limit) * (number of images) * (number of nodes in cluster)
 ```

 For example, running the image puller that caches 5 images on 20 nodes, with a container memory limit of `20Mi`, your namespace would need a quota of `2000Mi`.